 Eggplant Functional provides multiple ways to create your test scripts and code snippets, including Turbo Capture sessions, Autosnippet Generation, and Assisted Scripting.
 Each of these methods interacts with the Viewer window to help you generate SenseTalk code in the Script Editor.

 However, you still need to review and revise your code, and you’ll probably need to manually create more advanced SenseTalk scripts eventually.
 For those situations, here's a quick top 10 list of useful SenseTalk commands and functions, along with some tips about when and where you might want to use them.

-Use the Click command to click a location on your system under test (SUT) just as you would with the mouse button.
+Click command to click a location on your system under test (SUT) just as you would with the mouse button.
 Typically, you specify the location to click with an image reference:

 Click "Launch_Chrome" // Performs a click action at the screen location that matches the image named Launch_Chrome

 You can also specify the click location with text, which uses OCR to search the screen for the text provided:

 Click text:"Eggplant" // Performs a click action at the screen location where OCR finds the indicated text

 Click command is useful for interacting with the SUT in a variety of ways, such as clicking buttons, icons, links, checkboxes, and menu options.
 You can also use it to click in a field so that you can enter text there, or otherwise click any area of the SUT screen to set the focus of the mouse pointer.